 In this tutorial, we’ll examine an interesting question that was raised on the Enterprise DNA Forum about how to dynamically merge a changing number of columns in a Power Query table.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 Before we jump into the solution, let’s examine the M code that Power Query generates when you merge columns.